-Publications on development and policy issues need to focus on processes, not events.
+- Publications on development and policy issues need to focus on processes, not events.
 Readers must see the process at work, not merely the events playing out.
 Credible professionals and practitioners must be able offer their expertise as part of a healthy balance between public interest journalism and informed opinion.

-Editors of such publications must also be the stewards of informative discussions around issues.
+- Editors of such publications must also be the stewards of informative discussions around issues.
 They must interact with authors to structure and strengthen the material and remove weak arguments.
-They must recognize that most development issues are inter-linked and leverage the Internet effectively by placing an article in a far more informative context than possible in print.
+They must recognise that most development issues are inter-linked and leverage the Internet effectively by placing an article in a far more informative context than possible in print.

+Why don't all news publications on the Internet do this already?
+Mass media is not allocating much space for depth because advertisement revenue is key.
+Second, commercial media primarily provide news of a perceived immediate utility for a mass audience, and this drives them to cover events and instant news, and offer only limited analysis.
 Three, many commercial news organizations believe that their audiences are not interested in policy and development matters.
 Four, many chief editors remain inaccessible to practitioners, experts and other individuals with specialized knowledge, except to the most popular gurus and select others.

+This, then, is the canvas we set out to repaint, and continue to work on.
 India Together provides information and news on issues that matter to discerning readers.
 Our stories and articles are categorized over 15 major developmental topics, and also over the states of India.
 Because of a simple, easy-to-access website and our exclusive focus on the public interest and development, readers go away feeling they've been informed by an intense but well-designed magazine.